lukevance/broce/server/docs/readMe.md

 **POST /orders**
 new order is created at stage “placed” despite no prices

+**GET /orders/approved/shippingInfo**
+admin only, gets the shipping info of all orders that have been approved and have StatusTypeId of 3 or 4

 ### Shipping
 **POST /shipping**
 creates new shipping confirmation record.